 The new duty applies only to girls under 18 at the time of disclosure or visual identification of FGM.
 It applies only in England and Wales.

-Nurses and midwives should familiarise themselves with the government’s guidance on the new duty.
+Nurses, midwives and nursing associates should familiarise themselves with the government’s guidance on the new duty.
 A range of additional resources to support health professionals comply with the new duty are available from the Government’s website.
-Failure to comply with the duty may result in an investigation of the nurse or midwife’s fitness to practise.
+Failure to comply with the duty may result in an investigation of the nurse, midwife, or nursing associate’s fitness to practise.

 The new duty is limited to the specific circumstances described above.
-However in complying with the Code, nurses and midwives should continue to have regard to their wider safeguarding responsibilities, whether in relation to FGM or any other forms of abuse.
+However in complying with the Code, nurses, midwives and nursing associates should continue to have regard to their wider safeguarding responsibilities, whether in relation to FGM or any other forms of abuse.